Already in the Industry?

 In Scotland the programme is called Crediting Electrotechnical Competence.

 This involves contacting a local college or training provider who will assess your current practical expertise and map this against a Level 3 qualification.
 Any gaps in knowledge or skills will be identified, and a plan will be made on how to help you meet that Level 3 standard.
-If you’ve been working in the industry for a number of years, often all that’s needed is to take the AM2 or FICA test.

 Branch out into new areas